Arya-02A/Snake-game/README.md

 # Snake-game
+ - This snake game created with python turtle.
+ - Score is maintained updated as per your gameplay.
-Snake game created with python turtle also keeps a track of your high score.
+ - Also keeps a track of your highest score.
+ - Enjoy playing, Good Luck!